Congratulations! If you are reading this I’m assuming you are a parent or you are expecting to become a parent.

 I know it’s not sexy or trendy but sharing all the parenting tasks with you partner is number one doable and second common sense if you think about it.
 My wife and I are completely different in a lot of ways.
 She was the youngest of two from a very traditional family.
 I was the second of four siblings spread out over eleven years and two marriages.
 I was a live in baby sitter as a teenager while she had never watched a child until our neighbors asked us to watch their two young sons while they took their third child to a doctors appointment back in 2010.
 I have a degree in Elementary Education and taught for twelve years before becoming a parent.
 Missy, has always worked in an office setting since graduating with a finance degree.

 You would think that would give me solid footing, it didn’t.
-Once your child arrives it is as if you are all learning together.
-It’s great.
-It’s exhausting.
-It’s fun.
+Once your child arrives it is as if you will quickly learn, exhausting.
+Other times fun.
+The parental feelings are inexplainable.
 It’s maddening.
-Its parenting 101.
-It’s always a work in progress.
+It, much like this, is always a work in progress.

 Bottles vs. Nips

-Moms, if you know for sure that you want to breast feed please skip this chapter and don’t hold it against the dad for not waking up in the middle of the night for feedings.
+Moms, if you know for sure that you want to breast feed please skip this chapter.
+I’m not against breast feeding I just think feeding is something a dad should do as well.

 If the milk isn’t in a bottle I can’t help.
-Our decision not to breast feed was probably the first and possibly the single greatest parenting decision Missy and I have ever made.
+Our decision not to breast feed might have been the single greatest parenting decision Missy and I have ever made.

 The best gift.